-analyzed that safety and healthy work environment .
-Poka-oke is considered as one of the important concept in the engineering level. oka-oke risk. increase productivity and improv the product quality.
-A number of practices have introduced and applied in industries reduce the error. . implementation PokaYoke chances of error in the organization.
-The design of the Poka-oke tool can improve safety at workplace and simplify the work process.
+Ahmad, Rashid, Wong and Iqbal (2017) analyzed that safety and healthy work environment are important aspects.
+Poka-Yoke is considered as one of the important concepts in the engineering level.
+The easy implementation of Poka-Yoke helps to reduce risks, resulting in an increase of productivity and an improvisation of the product quality.
+A number of Poka-Yoke practices have been introduced and applied in various industries to reduce the errors.
+Errors can happen in workplaces through various sources like human errors, infrastructural shortcomings, and technical snags.
+The implementation of Poka-Yoke reduces the chances of errors in the organization.
+The design of the Poka-Yoke tool can improve safety at the workplace and simplify the work process.

-Shahinervice quality is important factor the customer. ailure in service quality the provider. hey can either complain or give a chance to service provider .
-Pokaoke technique is used to reduce the service failure.
-It helps in implementation of simple steps and can be used before the occurrence of service failure service failure reduce the error.
+According to Shahin and Ghasemaghaei (2010),service quality is an important factor for satisfying, retaining and attracting the customers.
+Failure in service quality may result in customers refusing to accept services from the provider.
+They can either complain or give a chance to the service provider for improvisation.
+Poka-Yoke technique is used to reduce the service failure.
+It helps in the implementation of simple steps and can be used before the occurrence of service failure.
+It can prevent service failure and reduce the errors.

-According to Foster: Pokaoke is fail-saf designed such that specific error cannot occur.
-Poka-oke more merit in the service sector. ustomer plays an important role in every field whether in manufacturing or service sector. is big challengeor .
-Customer perception and customer participation and it is important to render quality service.
+According to Foster (2001), Poka-Yoke is a fail-safe method designed such that specific errors cannot occur.
+Poka-Yoke is more meritorious in the service sector.
+The customer plays an important role in every field, whether in manufacturing sector or in service sector.
+Rendering error-free services and maintaining customer relationship for a long time is a big challenge.
+The perceived values about the process are required for identifying the errors and improving the quality of services.
+Customer perception and customer participation are required and it is important to render quality services.

-Poksinka analyzed that healthcare is one of the major sector where continuous improvement customer plays a important role intervention check before and after implementation. work process.
+Poksinka analyzed that healthcare is one of the major sectors where continuous improvement is required.
+The author states that customers play an important role and their interventions must be checked before and after their implementation.
+Healthcare employees must be educated and aware of the various work processes.

-De Souza,2009 analyzed that implementation of Poka-oke main increase demand healthcare services highcare .
-Service quality is most important factor. the expectation.
+De Souza(2009) analyzed that the implementation of Poka-Yoke was mainly responsible for the increase in demand for healthcare services.
+Patients anticipated high-quality services and efficient healthcare facilities.
+Service quality is the most important organizational factor.
+The customers’ perspective must be considered to improve the existing service quality and set new standards in accordance with the customers’ expectations.

-Rao analyzed healthcare is being reformed globally, good care always pays and poor care costs.
-People are moving from fee-for –service to payforperformance.
+Rao analyzed that healthcare is being reformed globally, good healthcare always pays and poor healthcare costs.
+People are moving from fee-for-service to pay-for-performance.
 This culture is adopted by the developed nations.
-Their aim is to encourage care providers and to provide better quality care by linking reimbursement to clinical and performance outcomes.
-This is applicable any medical errors, adverse outcomes and excessive diagnostic and treatment costs.
-Under this pay for performance model, providers of healthcare systems are penalized if they adverse clinical error and unnecessary tests and procedures. , through implementation of oka-oke and order sets evidencebased healthcare and organization for sustainable success in the society.
+Their aim is to encourage healthcare providers and to provide better quality care by linking reimbursement to clinical and performance outcomes.
+This is applicable to any medical errors, adverse outcomes and excessive diagnostic and treatment costs.
+Under this pay for performance model, providers of healthcare systems are penalized if they cause adverse clinical errors and recommend unnecessary tests and procedures.
+Thus, through the implementation of Poka-Yoke and order sets, evidence-based healthcare is possible and organization scan be positioned for sustainable success in the society.

-Miralles, Holt, Marin-Garcia, Canos-Daros PokaYoke is implemented for physically disabled people improv the work procedure ome technique used to count and weigh certain procedure like boards are used which will be helpful.
-Pokaoke is one of the potential tool used in the universal design which has helped employees.
+Miralles, Holt, Marin-Garcia and Canos-Daros (2011) reported that Poka-Yoke is implemented for physically disabled people for improving the work procedure.
+Some techniques are used to count and weigh and certain procedures like boards are used, which will be helpful.
+Poka-Yoke is one of the potential tools used in the universal design, which has helped employees.